rupam-priya/Tableau-Visualizations/Bank Marketing Data/README.md

 https://www.kaggle.com/datasets/janiobachmann/bank-marketing-dataset?rvi=1

 ### Aim
-To find the best strategies to improve for the next marketing campaign
+To find the best strategies to improve for the next marketing campaign.
+Many different types of insights were drawn after visualising the data and also, irrelevant features were also identified.
+Made a dynamic visualization to dive into details with just a click.

 ### Tools used in Tableau
 1. Filters